stanford-oval/cs224v-fall2021/hw2/README.md

 ## Compare Model 1 and 2
 Follow the same instruction in homework 1 to start the almond server (set `--nlu_model 2` when starting the nlu server).
 Try the same commands you tested in homework 1.
 Is the model perform better now?

-Pick 5 examples from eval set that are parsed correct in both homework 1 and 2, i.e., the ones in `eval/annotated.tsv` but not in `eval/1.debug` and `eval/2.debug`.
+Pick five examples from the eval set that are parsed correctly in both homework 1 and 2, i.e., the ones in `eval/annotated.tsv` but not in `eval/1.debug` and `eval/2.debug`.
 Try to paraphrase them, and test them on both model 1 and model 2.
 How are they performing?
 Which one is more robust?

 ## Submission
 Each student should submit a pdf or text file with answers for the following questions, plus the `manifest.tt` file with your manual annotations.
 - The domain you chose
-- The accuracy of your new model, and how it compares with the the model in homework 1.
+- The accuracy of your new model, and how it compares with the model in homework 1.
 - The accuracy of the 5 commands you tested in homework 1.
 Is the new model better?
-- The five commands you picked from eval set and your paraphrases for them.
+- The five commands you picked from the eval set and your paraphrases for them.
 - The accuracy of the 5 paraphrases for both model 1 and model 2 and how they compare.
-- What conclusion you can draw from the comparison?
+- What conclusion can you draw from the comparison?